taichi-dev/taichi/docs/type.rst

     a = 1
     print(a)  # 1.0

-When a *narrow* variable is assigned with a *wide* type, it will be implicitly casted into the *narrow* type and Taichi will raise a warning:
+When a *high-precision* variable is assigned to a *low-precision* type, it will be implicitly down-cast into the *low-precision* type and Taichi will raise a warning:

 .. code-block:: python